PerformanceHorizonGroup/partnerize-mobile-sdk-android/docs/index.md

 ### TrafficSource

-The `TrafficSource` constants such as `TrafficSource.PARTNER` are for use for setting the traffic source on a conversion.
+The `TrafficSource` constants such as `TrafficSource.PARTNER` are for used for setting the traffic source on a conversion.
+Raw strings can also be used however, the Partnerize platform only accepts a predefined list of traffic sources.

 ### CustomerType